novacode-nl/deploy-odoo/README.md

 environment to deploy.
 So you can distinguish settings and packages to install.

-To start with a clean or new environment, just copy the directory `envs/example` to `envs/<NAME>`.
+To start with a *clean or new environment*, just copy the directory `envs/example` to `envs/<NAME>`.

 Use **`envs/developer`** for local development purposes.
-It just needs following files, which can be copied e.g. from the `envs/example` directory.
+It just needs the following files, which can be copied e.g. from the `envs/example` directory.
 - `deploy-common.cfg`
 - `deploy-docker.cfg`